Stability of lattice Boltzmann schemes for initial boundary value problems in raw formulation: Acknowledgements

 \section{Acknowledgements}

 The author thanks Jean-François Coulombel for patient advice on these topics and for his welcome in Toulouse (France) that provided new inputs for this research.
 The author also acknowledges the help of Tommaso Tenna and Vincent Lescarret, who read and usefully commented the draft of this manuscript.
+Useful advice by two anonymous referees is also acknowledged.